-Twinarc - The following setup instructions also apply

-for Twinarc welding in which two electrodes are fed through a single wire feeder modified by the installation of a Twinarc kit.
+Single Electrode - The following setup instructions are for Twinarc welding in which two electrodes are fed written for single electrode welding. through a single wire feeder modified by the installation The following estimates and a sector of a Twinarc kit.
 See Sec.
-L2.5.3 (KXXX) for installation instructions.
+L2.5.3 (KXXX) for installa- Twinarc - The following setup instructions also apply tion instructions.